-Soviet-era Cinema in Panevežys, Lithuania At Risk
+Soviet-era Cinema in Panevežys, Lithuania Could Not Be Saved

 Nina Fridmaniene established Panevėžys’ first cinema in her home in 1928.
 She understood that any aspiring town needed a kino and by then The Jazz Singer, the world’s first ‘talkie’ was a worldwide sensation.
 Less than two years later, on April 4th 1930, she created another piece of cinematic history when she opened her new purpose-built cinema, Sirena – in English, Siren.
 It had a fully functioning sound system which enabled her to show the first ‘talking picture’ in Panevėžys.

 1939 saw a change of ownership and name, Cinema Garsas (sound) began its life.

 The war years were brutal for the town’s residents with a seesawing of who took charge of the territory – by late June 1941, it was under Nazi rule and in 1944 once again the Soviets.
 By the end of the war, 96% of Lithuanian Jews had been murdered mostly in forested areas outside the centre of towns including Panevėžys.
 When the Soviets drove the Nazis and their collaborators out, they recommenced their mass deportations in appalling conditions of intellectuals and anyone they regarded as a class enemy to the industrial region beyond the Urals and Siberia.

 And so it happened with the cinema – developers came with new ideas which appealed greatly to some in the town but for many of the local activists with a genuine appreciation for the architecture – the cinema, a rare example of its kind in Lithuania- the idea of bulldozing all or part of the building was too much to bear.
 Internationally there has been a growing recognition of the importance of preserving historic film and sound recordings and this building, the activists say, is part of that heritage.